blortle-dev/SwiftChat/README.md

 # SwiftChat
 SwiftChat adds a menubar icon to your Mac, to give quick and easy access to ChatGPT with a click.
-It's like Windows Copilot, but for Mac.

 To make it run automatically on startup, manually add it via Apple > System Settings > General > Login Items > Click the +, then navigate to your Applications folder and select SwiftChat.